aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-media-files/audio-frame/_index.md

 }
 ```

-## **Change Audio Frame Image**
+## **Change Audio Frame Thumbnail**

 When you add an audio file to a presentation, the audio appears as a frame with a standard default image (see the image in the section below).
-You change the audio frame's image (set your preferred image).
+You change the audio frame's thumbnail (set your preferred image).

-This C# code shows you how to change an audio frame's image:
+This C# code shows you how to change an audio frame's thumbnail or preview image:

 ```c#
 using (var presentation = new Presentation())